jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Introduction {.page_break_before}

-[paragraph about what proteomics means today] Proteomics is the large scale study of protein structure and function.
+Proteomics is the large scale study of protein structure and function.
 Proteins are translated from mRNAs that are transcribed from the genome.
 Although the genome encodes potential cellular functions and states, the study of proteins is necessary to truly understand biology.

-How did we get here?
+Currently, proteomic studies are facilitated by mass spectrometry, although alternative methods are being developed.

 Modern proteomics started around the year 1990 with the introduction of soft ionization methods that enabled, for the first time, transfer of large biomolecules into the gas phase without destroying them [@DOI:10.1126/science.2675315][@DOI:https://doi.org/10.1002/rcm.1290020802].
-Shortly afterward, the first machine algorithm for matching peptides to a database was introduced [@PMID:24226387].
+Shortly afterward, the first computer algorithm for matching peptides to a database was introduced [@PMID:24226387].
 Another major milestone that allowed identification of over 1000 proteins were actually improvements to chromatography [@DOI:10.1021/ac010617e].
 As the volume of data exploded, methods for statistical analysis transitioned use from the wild west to modern informatics based on statistical models [@DOI:10.1021/ac0341261] and the false discovery rate [@DOI:https://doi.org/10.1038/nmeth1019].
 <!-- Todo: figure 1: major milestones in proteomics technology since 1990 -->